10 Essential Houseplant Tips For New Plant Parents

 6. Feed Plants with a Quality Plant Fertilizer

-If you want to keep your plants healthy and looking beautiful all year long, you need to use the best fertilizer for houseplants.
+If you want to keep your plants healthy and looking beautiful year-round, you need to use the best fertilizer for houseplants.

 As a general rule, I feed my houseplants every two weeks.